-The reason for this is simple—when you place a pipe wrench on a pipe and apply a turning force, the wiggling jaws bite down hard on the pipe, tightly locking into place and providing a remarkably firm grip on the rounded surface.
+The reason for this is simple.
+When you place a pipe wrench on a pipe and apply a turning force, the wiggling jaws bite down hard on the pipe.
+It tightly locks the pipe into place and provides a remarkably firm grip on the rounded surface.

 The benefits of such a tool should be obvious if you have any interest in improving (or establishing) your DIY plumbing skills.

 I have a couple of pipe wrenches that I keep in a shed near a finicky water hydrant on my farm.
 Whenever the hydrant acts up, I use one pipe wrench to hold the water pipe in place.
 The other grips the head of the hydrant and as I unscrew it from the pipe for repairs.

 I mention this because, in order to prevent leaks, you need to screw the hydrant head onto the pipe as tightly as possible.
 It takes two people to work the wrenches.
 I can’t imagine trying to unscrew the hydrant head with any other tools.

 Pipe wrenches are built specifically for tasks like this.
 Their specialty design allows them to perform these jobs efficiently and easily.

 Also, aside from their practical uses, I must admit that the heft and size of a large pipe wrench is appealing if you’re a fan of well-crafted tools.